Top 5 This Week

 Practical Tips: Seasons, Safety, and Costs

-The dry season (May–October) is universally recommended as the best time to visit Cairns — lower humidity, minimal rain, no cyclone risk, clear water for reef diving, and generally excellent conditions for all outdoor activity.
-The wet season (November–April) brings intense tropical rains, high humidity, and the stinger (jellyfish) season in coastal waters — box jellyfish and Irukandji jellyfish make ocean swimming outside patrolled stinger nets genuinely dangerous.
-During wet season, stinger suits are essential for reef trips and swimming in open ocean.
-Crocodile safety is year-round: always obey warning signs, never swim in estuaries, rivers, or ocean beaches without local advice, and keep well back from water’s edge when fishing near mangroves.
-Cairns accommodation ranges from excellent budget hostels (YHA Cairns, AUD $30–40 per dorm bed) to luxury resorts at the Palm Cove strip 25km north of the city.
+The dry season (May–October) is the time to visit Cairns — lower humidity, minimal rain, no cyclone risk, clear water for reef diving, and reliably good conditions for everything outdoors.
+The wet season (November–April) brings intense tropical rains, high humidity, and the stinger (jellyfish) season in coastal waters — box jellyfish and Irukandji make ocean swimming outside patrolled stinger nets seriously dangerous.
+Through the wet, stinger suits are essential for reef trips and any swim in open ocean.
+Crocodile safety applies year-round: always obey warning signs, never swim in estuaries, rivers, or ocean beaches without local advice, and keep well back from the water’s edge when fishing near mangroves.
+Cairns accommodation runs from sharp budget hostels (YHA Cairns, AUD$30–40 per dorm bed) to luxury resorts along the Palm Cove strip, 25km north of the city.

 Felipe Cota